half in the country and half in the town of Castres

 This house is the work of architect Maurice-Benne who also designed Saint-Joseph-de-Laden church in Castres (1968).
 His plans date from 1948.
 The various sections and roof of this house reflect a style of architecture to be found in the south of France, where different units adjoin and protrude from one another, creating a unique building every time.
 Another aspect of this style is that the various sections, of miscellaneous sizes and heights, adjoin a main building, higher than the rest, this being determined in this instance by the height of the old mill so as to create harmonious continuity.
 The soberness of the straight lines dominates and the roof over the top section, covered with Roman tiles, is almost flat; those of the lower sections being marked by steeper slopes.
 This feature enlivens the building in a simple, balanced manner.
 The very modern classicism of the traditional architecture from the south-east regions is enhanced here by several modernist effects such as the layout and proportions of certain openings as, for example, that set in the south-west corner on the top floor of the main section.
 The stylistic base of the architecture, almost Palladian in its simplicity, makes it possible to give way to whims which can but be in good taste: these will clearly take the form of a wide variety of ornaments.
 The tone is set.
 The architect had no reason to hesitate when defining his style as it was a question of adjoining a modern building to the structure of an old mill, which featured on Cassini’s map.
 The structure of the mill actually reflecting great soberness, the task appeared to be easy, the old and the modern sections almost fitting one into the other.
 And yet, when moving around the house, it becomes obvious that the various levels are more complex than it first appeared and are more difficult to define with words.
 In fact, the new section itself has two separate accesses on different levels, said difference in levels not even amounting to that of a half-floor: one on the parklands side, the other on the river side.
 Furthermore, the same difference in levels has been preserved in the communication between the old mill and the new section.
 Therefore, considering the different levels, it is once again possible to note the same principle of four heads of Janus, said principle being founded on the same two axes already observed in the topography of the estate.
 Coincidence or not, the concept existing between the lines and structures will be clearly apparent to those attempting to look beyond the simplicity of what is initially seen.
 This approach, the principle of adapting an architectural style to a site, is reminiscent of a similar concept implemented by Jules-Hardouin-Mansart in the construction of what is today the town hall in the very same town of Castres.

 In addition to the usual cellars and boiler rooms that are generally housed in basements, this one is special in that the biggest of its sections has been laid out as a private nightclub.
 It can be accessed via two entrances: one, inside, via the house’s vestibule; the other, via the outside, a sort of corridor under a terrace, illuminated via three openings, looking out over the garden.
 Coming from the outside, visitors access directly on to the dancefloor.
 However, via the inside, a few steps go down to an entrance hall leading, on one side, to a cloakroom as well as toilets and, on the other, to the dancefloor.
-The latter provides access to an alcove and, on the other side to a bar, an English gentleman’s club and a projection room.
+The latter provides access to an alcove and, on the other side to a bar, a private nightclub and a projection room.
 All sorts of lighting effects have been installed there, together with a sound system.

 Thick double doors, with a door knocker and wrought iron studs, provide access to a large vestibule, with a 9.6 m high vaulted ceiling.
 It stunningly houses an impressive stone stairway with balusters, a copy of a 17th century original, which is quite obviously incongruous in a place where modernist effects prevail.
 A section under the overhanging landing opens into the entrance hall of the discotheque.
 The effect produces an attraction down towards obscurity rather than up towards the light.
 The actual ground floor is, in fact, a half floor higher than the level housing the vestibule.
 The latter features white marble floor tiles, with slight, ochre-coloured veining, whilst the landing and the lounge are paved with pure white and red marble tiles, laid in a chessboard pattern, the marble coming from quarries in Caunes-Minervois and Saint-Pons, the very same that were used during the construction of the Grand-Trianon in Versailles.